 Unlocking the potential of

 We believe our eHSCs are a solution to the lack of tumor-specific targets and enable selective cancer targeting.
 Our solution allows for treatment with potent agents, such as CAR-T therapies, whose utility and applicability have previously been limited, in part, by on-target toxicity.
-We are designing and developing targeted therapies that are optimized for use with our eHSCs in the post-HSCT setting.
+We are designing and developing targeted therapies that are optimized for use with our eHSCs in the post-HCT setting.

 Our goal is to replace the patient’s HSCs with next-generation, treatment-resistant eHSCs that unlock the potential of highly potent targeted therapies by leveraging our platform and expertise.